EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 direct solicitations in Florida annually, 40% of which were aimed at accident victims or their survivors.
-A survey of Florida adults commissioned by the Bar indicated that Floridians "have negative feelings about those attorneys who use direct mail advertising.”
+A survey of Florida adults commissioned by the Bar indicated that Floridians "have negative feelings about those attorneys who use direct mail advertising."
 Fifty-four percent of the general population surveyed said that contacting persons concerning accidents or similar events is a violation of privacy.
-A random sampling of persons who received direct-mail advertising from lawyers in 1987 revealed that 45% believed that directmail solicitation is "designed to take advantage of gullible or unstable people”; 34% found such tactics "annoying or irritating”; 26% found it "an invasion of your privacy”; and 24% reported that it "made you angry.”
-Significantly, 27% of direct-mail recipients reported that their regard for the legal profession and for the judicial process as a whole was "lower” as a result of receiving the direct mail.
+A random sampling of persons who received direct-mail advertising from lawyers in 1987 revealed that 45% believed that directmail solicitation is "designed to take advantage of gullible or unstable people"; 34% found such tactics "annoying or irritating"; 26% found it "an invasion of your privacy"; and 24% reported that it "made you angry."
+Significantly, 27% of direct-mail recipients reported that their regard for the legal profession and for the judicial process as a whole was "lower" as a result of receiving the direct mail.

 The anecdotal record mustered by the Bar is noteworthy for its breadth and detail.
-With titles like "Scavenger Lawyers” and "Solicitors Out of Bounds,” newspaper editorial pages in Florida have burgeoned with criticism of Florida lawyers who send targeted direct mail to victims shortly after accidents.
+With titles like "Scavenger Lawyers" and "Solicitors Out of Bounds," newspaper editorial pages in Florida have burgeoned with criticism of Florida lawyers who send targeted direct mail to victims shortly after accidents.
 The study summary also includes page upon page of excerpts from complaints of direct-mail recipients.
-For example, a Florida citizen described how he was "appalled and angered by the brazen attempt” of a law firm to solicit him by letter shortly after he was injured and his fiancee was killed in an auto accident.
-Another found it "despicable and inexcusable” that a Pensacola lawyer wrote to his mother three days after his father’s funeral.
-Another described how she was "astounded” and then "very angry” when she received a solicitation following a minor accident.
-Still another described as "beyond comprehension” a letter his nephew’s family received the day of the nephew’s funeral.
+For example, a Florida citizen described how he was "appalled and angered by the brazen attempt" of a law firm to solicit him by letter shortly after he was injured and his fiancee was killed in an auto accident.
+Another found it "despicable and inexcusable" that a Pensacola lawyer wrote to his mother three days after his father’s funeral.
+Another described how she was "astounded" and then "very angry" when she received a solicitation following a minor accident.
+Still another described as "beyond comprehension" a letter his nephew’s family received the day of the nephew’s funeral.
 One citizen wrote, "I consider the unsolicited contact from you after my child’s accident to be of the rankest form of ambulance chasing and in incredibly poor taste.
-I cannot begin to express with my limited vocabulary the utter contempt in which I hold you and your kind.”
+I cannot begin to express with my limited vocabulary the utter contempt in which I hold you and your kind."

-In light of this showing—which respondents at no time refuted, save by the conclusory assertion that the Rule lacked "any factual basis”—we conclude that the Bar has satisfied the second prong of the _Central Hudson_ test.
+In light of this showing—which respondents at no time refuted, save by the conclusory assertion that the Rule lacked "any factual basis"—we conclude that the Bar has satisfied the second prong of the _Central Hudson_ test.
 In dissent, Justice Kennedy complains that we have before us few indications of the sample size or selection procedures employed